mind-inria/hidimstat/docs/src/slm_methods/knockoffs.rst

-where :math:`\hat{\beta}_j` is the Lasso coefficient associated to the original variable :math:`X^j`, and :math:`\hat{\beta}_{j + p}` is the coefficient associated to its knockoff counterpart :math:`\tilde{X}^j`. intuitively, a large positive value of :math:`W_j` indicates that the original variable contains information that is not captured by its knockoff counterpart, and thus provides additional information about the response :math:`Y`, that is not explained by other variables.
+where :math:`\hat{\beta}_j` is the Lasso coefficient associated to the original variable :math:`X^j`, and :math:`\hat{\beta}_{j + p}` is the coefficient associated to its knockoff counterpart :math:`\tilde{X}^j`. intuitively, a large positive value of :math:`w_j` indicates that the original variable contains information that is not captured by its knockoff counterpart, and thus provides additional information about the response :math:`Y`, that is not explained by other variables.